Primary and Junior Part 1

 The course also leads participants in:

-- Applying current research (for example, knowledge of mathematics for teaching, knowing the possible range of student response to problems, error analysis, choosing effective models for specific instructional purposes and developmental levels)
+- Applying current research (e.g., knowledge of mathematics for teaching, analyzing student errors, choosing effective models for instructional purposes and developmental levels).

-The course is open to all elementary and secondary school teachers who have one of the following basic qualifications: primary, junior, intermediate, or senior.
+This course is open to all elementary and secondary school teachers who have one of the following basic qualifications: primary, junior, intermediate, or senior division.

 Module 3: Engaging All Learners